pyCity/Excalibur/README.md

 Usage:

-         python3 Excalibur.py
+         python3 Excalibur.py -h

 This program functions well as is, but is best to compile using pyinstaller before delivery

         pyinstaller --onefile Excalibur.py

-If you come across an ImportError from pyinstaller, double check that you have installed requirements.txt and try:
+If you pyinstaller raises an ImportError, double check that you have installed requirements.txt and try:

 pip3 install --upgrade pyinstaller